-Nostoc, Anabaena, Spirulina are some of the cyanobacteria.
+Nostoc, Anabaena, Spirulina are some cyanobacteria.

 Monerans are very useful organisms.
 They enrich the soil and serve as an important part of the nitrogen cycle.
-They are also helpful in the production of some food items, and antibiotics.
+They are also helpful in the production of some food items and antibiotics.
 Methanogens play an important role in the treatment of sewage.
 Many organisms rely on archaebacteria as the source of food.

 Frequently Asked Questions

 What are Monerans?

 Monerans are unicellular, prokaryotic organisms found in a moist environment and lack a true nucleus.